Entocort EC (Budesonide) to Treat Crohn's Disease

 By Amber J. Tresca

-Tresca is a freelance writer and speaker who covers digestive conditions, including IBD.
+Tresca is a writer and speaker who covers digestive conditions, including IBD.
 She was diagnosed with ulcerative colitis at age 16.